 - Replace an adjustable rate with a fixed interest rate

-- Replace a fixed interest rate with and much lower, adjustable rate
+- Replace a fixed interest rate with a lower, adjustable rate

-- Combine a first and second mortgage into one for a lower payment
+- Combine a first and second mortgage into one lower payment

-- Pull out cash for debt payoff, home improvement, investment, college tuition or some other need
+- Pull out cash for debt payoff, home improvement, investment, college tuition or some other purpose

 When is the right time to refinance?